Finite approximation of free groups I: the $F$-inverse cover problem: Inverse monoids

-For a given $A$-generated group $Q$ as above, we now seek to provide an expansion $H$ of $Q$, which will allow us to use Theorems~\ref{res:Fcovers} and~\ref{res:universalMM} together with Observation~\ref{obs} towards the construction of $F$-inverse covers, as in Theorem~\ref{thm:mainthm} below.
+For a given finite $A$-generated inverse monoid $M$ and a finite $A$-generated group $Q$ as above, we now seek to provide a finite expansion $H$ of $Q$, for which the subdirect product \eqref{eq:subdirect product} is a finite $F$-inverse cover of $M$.
 First we isolate an important property of groups generated by an alphabet.

 \begin{Def}[$X$-generated group with content function] Let $X$ be any alphabet; an $X$-generated group $R$ \emph{has a content function $\mathrm{C}$} if for every element $g\in R$ there is a unique $\subseteq$-minimal subset $\mathrm{C}(g)$ of $X$ such that $g$ is represented as a product of elements of $\mathrm{C}(g)$ and their inverses. \end{Def}